shwina/still-magic/_en/style.md

 i.e.,
 if they don't modify their inputs or any global variables.
-But sometimes this is necessary: a function might set a flag to control the logging level ({% include ref key="s:logging" %}), update a database record, or modify an image in place rather than make a copy for performance reasons.
+But sometimes this is necessary: a function might set a flag to control the logging level ({% include xref key="s:logging" %}), update a database record, or modify an image in place rather than make a copy for performance reasons.
 In cases like these,